kittyfishfrommars/grav-skeleton-oxygen/user/pages/03.sidebars/right-sidebar.md

 ---
 title: 'Sidebars'
 subtitle: 'Nullam non wisi a sem semper eleifend'

-sidebars:
-  links:
-    - '_sidebar1'
-    - '_sidebar2'
+content:
+  items: '@self.modules'
+  order:
+    by: default
+    dir: asc
+  # custom:
-    - '_sidebar3'
+    # - '_sidebar'

 ---

 This is a demo of a dropdown and its submenu.
-The subpages demonstrate page templates for `left-sidebar`, `right-sidebar` and `no-sidebar`.
+The subpages demonstrate templates for `left-sidebar`, `right-sidebar` and its `link` module.

 In production this page should be an overview of contents in the dropdown.